3 spin welding design mistakes to avoid

 Have you ever struggled to open a pickle jar?
 It’s a lot easier when you have something you can grip that allows you to transmit torque from your hand to the lid of the jar.
 The same is true in spin welding.
 You need to transmit torque from your spin welder to the weld joint, and drive features help you do that.
 These are features that engage with the spin weld tooling and prevent the part from spinning inside the tool.
 Once the parts are secured in the tooling, the machine can easily spin them together.

 There you have it, avoid these three common design mistakes and you’ll be spin welding like a pro.
 Just remember, always include alignment features, a flash trap, and drive features.
 For more detail about spin welding joint design, check out our spin welding design guidelines.
-And as always, if you have questions, contact us.
-We are happy to help.
+And as always, if you have questions, please let us know.
+You can use the contact form below to get in touch, we would be happy to help you with any of your spin welding needs.